Sneezing, sniffling, coughing, snorting… ahh, the sounds of spring.

 There’s a valid reason why lemons are hands down the number one home remedy for pretty much all things respiratory.
 When it comes to hay fever caused by infection and allergens, then you need an oil packed with potent antibacterial, antimicrobial, antiseptic, antifungal anti-inflammatory, and detoxing properties.
 Research actually shows that lemon essential oil not only inhibits harmful organisms from entering your body, it also helps the vulnerable lymphatic system in overcoming a crowd of respiratory health issues – and all this while removing harmful toxins from your body for faster healing.

-Sought from the Cinnamomum tree, this EO is also a must have if you’re dealing with another underlying problem that could be causing your hay fever.
-Used well, camphor EO will help protect the nasal passages from inflammation, blockages, running, and even cure headaches.
-So you’re planning to travel during the hay fever season or just want to make through without falling ill, make sure you bring Camphor EO along for the ride.
+Sought from the Cinnamomum tree, this essential oil is also a must have if you’re dealing with another underlying problem that could be causing your hay fever.
+Used well, camphor oil will help protect the nasal passages from inflammation, blockages, running, and even cure headaches.
+So you’re planning to travel during the hay fever season or just want to make through without falling ill, make sure you bring Camphor essential oil along for the ride.

-You can grab the L’orpur Organic Kit which contains 4 of the above EO, with the bonus 5th EO being bulgarian organic lavender, all in a cool carry case plus a recipe ebook!
+You can grab the L’orpur Organic Kit which contains 4 of the above essential oils, with the bonus 5th essential oil being bulgarian organic lavender, all in a cool carry case plus a recipe ebook!

 Top 5 Essential Oil Recipes For Hay Fever